SineQuaNonSoftware/puppet-proxmox/README.md

 ### What proxmox affects

-The module only does one thing, install Proxmox.
-But Proxmox itself changes a lot of things during the installation process (just look at how long it takes).
-So, the resulting product of a successful puppet run should no longer be considered as a Debian, but a Proxmox server.
+The module installs and configures a default Proxmox server.
+Just doing that changes a lot of things during the installation process (just look at how long it takes).
+The resulting product of a successful puppet run should no longer be considered as a Debian server, but a Proxmox server.
 They have a lot in common, but when you have a specific problem or need, go to Proxmox's documentation first.

+**Warning** The module will change your network configuration to create the necessary bridge interfaces for a public and a private VM network in proxmox, change your default kernel and remove the mainline one.
+Read the code and the documentation, and amend the module for your context where necessary.

 ### Setup Requirements